pdorrell/melody_scripter/README.rst

   If provided, specified as one or more ``'`` for up, or one or more ``,`` for down.
 Duration:
   If note duration is not specified, then it is given a default value.
-For the first note in the melody, and the first note in each bar, the default duration is 1 beat.
+For the first note in the melody, and the first note in each bar, the default duration is 1 crotchet (ie one 'quarter note').
   For all other notes, the default duration is the duration of the previous note.
   If a duration is specified, then the specification consists of the following
   components:

-  * The initial number of beats (if not given, this defaults to 1).
+  * The initial number of crotchets (if not given, this defaults to 1).

   * ``h`` or ``q`` qualifiers, possibly repeated, which multiply the duration by a half or a quarter respectively.